Lekensteyn/pdf.js-wiki/Contributing.md

 node test/add_test.js test/pdfs/foo.pdf
 ```

+Note that this script only supports adding `eq` tests for all pages of the PDF file.
+If you need a different type or page range, you'll need to update the `test/test_manifest.json` file afterwards.

 **Running unit tests separately**

 Unit tests are run when `gulp test` is run, but they can also be run separately two different ways: